We check our smartphones over 70 times a day and spend over three hours on them.

 If Slack sounds just like a business version of Facebook Messenger, it’s not.

 The app isn’t just something to use casually.
 It yields productive results.
-The company has found that Slack users become 32 percent more productive, reduce a quarter of their meetings, and lessen their emails by nearly half.
+Slack’s own survey has revealed that Slack users become 32 percent more productive, reduce a quarter of their meetings, and lessen their emails by nearly half.
 In that way, project collaboration isn’t just streamlined, it can help small businesses see projects through more quickly, allowing them to move on to the other things that will help their business succeed.

 If you’re a visual person, thenCasual could be the project management app for you.
 That’s because it makes it incredibly easy to actually see your projects and tasks.
 How?
 Flowcharts.